alt236/apkdetails/README.md

                           terminal.
 It ignores all options except -i and -o.
     --print-class-list    Print the APK classes as a list to the terminal.
-                          It ignores all options except -i and -o.
+                          It ignores all options except -i and -o, except -v which will print additional class information like the dexfile the class belongs to.
     --print-class-tree    Print the APK classes as an ASCII tree to terminal.
 It ignores all options except -i and -o.
     --print-manifest      Print the APK manifest to the terminal.
 It ignores all options except -i and -o.
+ -r,--recursive           If set, and input is a directory, it will
+                          recursively find all APKs contained.
  -s,--show-only <arg>     Show only the following, comma separated
                           outputs.
 Valid options are: [architectures,
                           build_config, certificates, content_size,